- Not a substitute for professional veterinary help.

-The dog days of summer have officially arrived, and those dogs are hungry—especially if it’s barbecue.
-But can dogs eat BBQ sauce?
-And what about that hot grill?
 We’ve got your answers in this guide to BBQ for dogs and their families.
-Get the scoop on which barbecue foods are safe for dogs, and how to host a dog-friendly summer cookout.
+Get the scoop on which foods are safe for dogs, and how to create a dog-friendly barbecue.

 Other common barbecue foods that are toxic to dogs include avocado, grapes, onions, and chocolate.